therealFoxster/DontEatMyContent/README.md

 </p>

 ## How it works
-The rendering view is constrained to the safe area layout guide of its container so it will always be below the notch and Dynamic Island.
+The rendering view is constrained to the [safe area layout guide](https://developer.apple.com/documentation/uikit/uiview/2891102-safearealayoutguide?language=objc) of its container so it will always be below the notch and Dynamic Island ([learn more](https://developer.apple.com/documentation/uikit/uiview/positioning_content_relative_to_the_safe_area?language=objc)).
 These constraints are only activated for videos with 2:1 aspect ratio or wider to prevent unintended effects on videos with smaller aspect ratios.

 ## Compatibility
 Runs on all devices on iOS/iPadOS 14.0 or later, though I wouldn't recommend enabling the tweak if the notch doesn't cut into your videos.